yesasha/alert-selection-bookmarklet/README_OLD.md

 2. Put your string of code into "href" attribute of an <a>.
 For this you need to replace/escape characters that are forbidden for html/attribute.
 This is a "quote" character.

+Actually, this is a quote symbol.
+If you are using double quotes in html, then you can use single quotes in javascript and vice versa.
+You may encode quotes inside javascript with `&quot;`, then, when bookmarked it will be replaced by the browser with quotes.
+And if user decides to put his bookmarklet back to the link, he will need to encode quotes again.
+If you encode quotes with percent encoding `%22` for `"` and `%27` for `'`, it will be left intact, and bookmarklet will be "cross usable".
+But another problem pops up.
+Now it's not a valid javascript code.
+So opening it in your javascript editor may become a problem.

+The same thing with an `&` sign, since it is used to escape html entities.
+Most browsers will understand it as is, but who knows?
+You may encode it with `&amp;` or with `%26` as you did it with quotes.